Cormac-Flanagan/DinoJump/README.md

 - Adding of the other enemies from the chrome game
 - Adjust controlls of the game
 - Adjusting the Chance of each enemies
-- Allow for multiple enemies to be on screen at once
 - Improve Graphics
   - Clean Up gamesprites
 ___